Effective Prime Uniqueness: Introduction

 \begin{proof} Immediate by the Atomic Uniqueness and (Prime $\Rightarrow$ Atomic).

 \end{proof}

 \end{thm}

 In \cite{MR2529915}, the authors showed that (Prime $\Rightarrow$ Atomic) holds in $RCA_0$, and that both (Atomic $\Rightarrow$ Prime) and Atomic Uniqueness are equivalent to $ACA_0$.
+Note that in Reverse Mathematics models are given by their complete diagram.
+Recall REC is the canonical model $RCA_0$ where the second order part is just the collection of computable sets.
+Every model in REC is decidable.
 Since the classical proof of Prime Uniqueness uses the latter two theorems, its effective or non-effective content and its place within Reverse Mathematics are not answered by these results.
 In order to answer these questions, we consider effective analogues of the classical definitions.

 \begin{defn} Let $T$ be a decidable theory and $\mathcal{A}$ a decidable model of $T$.

 \begin{enumerate}

 \item The model $\mathcal{A}$ is effectively prime, if for every decidable model $\mathcal{M} \models T$, there is a computable elementary embedding $f: \mathcal{A} \rightarrow \mathcal{M}$.
 Note that $f$ need not be uniformly computable in $\mathcal{A}$ and/or $\mathcal{M}$.